 Whether a patient’s need for rehabilitation treatment is related to surgery, trauma, or sports injuries, Dr. Andrew Kiper, Dr. Samuel Pare and Dr. Ivette Mendez of Lakeside Spine & wellness in the Ravenswood, Andersonville, and Lincoln Square area of Chicago, IL, are experienced in providing effective quality care.
 Their expertise and skill in progressive rehab are sought out by patients throughout Chicagoland.

 Rehabilitation Q & A

 What Are the Goals of Rehabilitation?
-Although the overarching goals of rehab are to reduce pain, and improve stability and mobility, rehabilitation can also help with other issues.
-For example, a person who has a hip, knee, or back problem often compensates by changing his or her gait or posture.
+Although the overarching goals of rehab are to reduce pain and improve stability and mobility, rehabilitation can also help with other issues.
+For example, a person who has a hip, knee, or back problems often compensates by changing his or her gait or posture.
 This sets up a series of musculoskeletal changes that can cause pain and muscle spasm or affect the balance.
-All of these factors must be taken into account in developing a rehabilitation treatement plan for each patient.
+All of these factors must be taken into account in developing a rehabilitation treatment plan for each patient.
 Other considerations include the patient’s physical capability, endurance, cognitive abilities, and determination to heal.